rasmenisesethu/Python30Days/Projects/Password Generator.md

         print("Random Password Generator")

         length = int(input("Password Length: "))
+        if password < length:
+            print(f"Password is too short, should be at least {length} characters long.")

         use_uppercase = input("Use Uppercase Letters?
 (Y/N): ").lower() == "y"
         use_lowercase = input("Use Lowercase Letters?
 (Y/N): ").lower() == "y"